Mental Health Services Worker Job Description Policy Number and Last Update (01.04.11/01-2019)

 Demonstrated understanding of Head Start philosophy and Mental Health Services to children, their families, and staff.
 Knowledge of the challenges and strengths of low-income and migrant families.
 Ability to work with a minimum of supervision and as an effective member of a team.

-Tasks that involve infrequent exposure to blood, bodily fluids or tissues (category I).
+Tasks that involve infrequent exposure to blood, bodily fluids or tissues.
 Risk involved with travel.
-Tasks that involve handling implements or utensils, use of public or shared bathrooms or telephones and personal contacts (Category III).
+Tasks that involve handling implements or utensils, use of public or shared bathrooms or telephones and personal contacts.
 Possible exposure to communicable diseases.
 This job involves sitting and standing for long periods of time as well as stooping, squatting and running.
 Must be able to lift 55 pounds.
 Must be able to travel, enter and exit a vehicle without assistance and withstand exposure to adverse weather conditions.
 Able to work a flexible schedule that may involve some evenings, weekends and some overnight travel to attend training sessions.
 Expected to obtain within two months of hiring a CPR and First Aid Certification.

 The qualifications listed above are guidelines for selection purposes; alternative qualifications may be substituted if sufficient to perform the duties.